 If you don’t have solubilizer, use a hand-held immersion blender to give the mixture a good spin to disperse the oils and get them into solution.

 If you want to add to your collection of molecular mixology lab equipment, find a high-shear emulsifier and you can make an emulsion from just water and oil because they run at 20,000 rpms.

-I find the idea of alcohol-free bitters a bit ridiculous.
+I find the idea of completely alcohol-free bitters a bit tough to accept because small amounts of alcohol are very useful (anti-bacterial preservative, solvent, etc.).
 Alcohol can be found in so many things and the human body has evolved to handle ethanol with complete ease.
-Some people will say it is a moral or ethical thing.
-Well, morals and ethics are loosely held and should not to be used as weapons for moral superiority.
-I don’t see an ethical or moral reason where a few dashes of alcohol-based bitters in a drink will have a negative impact.
+A few dashes of alcohol-based bitters in a drink will not have a negative impact.
 There are certainly no health consequences as the human body handles small amounts of alcohol perfectly well, even if a person has issues with alcohol dependence.
 A millilitre of alcohol will not give them a buzz.
 Vanilla extract is more potent than most bitters and mixing it in whipped cream would be the equivalent.
-Is that an ethical issue chefs need to think about?

 The reason that anything below 0.5% alcohol by volume is considered non-alcoholic is that at that level it will not affect the human body or mind.

 Non-alcoholic bitters can be made, they are bitter and aromatic and don’t make a cocktail cloudy.
 However, to get a stable formula, you need to add some other agents that may or may not incite a moral conundrum.
-Some people will call this “chemical soup” though these bitters can be made from all natural ingredients, skip the polysorbate.
-But are they better and are they healthier?
-I’d say neither.
+If you plan to store these bitters for any length of time, a preservative/fermentation inhibitor should be added (sulphites or sodium benzoate are two examples).
+Some people will call this “chemical soup” for these additions, but these bitters can be made from all natural ingredients if you skip the polysorbate and preservatives, though they won’t last long.[thrive_leads id=’9291′]